Betting odds explained for Grand National

 Useful Grand National betting links and ‘how to’ guides

-Now you have a better idea of what odds look like and how they can change, you can bet on the Grand National with added confidence.
-Head to our Grand National runners page, which includes the latest betting ahead of this year’s Aintree showpiece.
-Once you’ve decided on your Grand National bets, the easiest way to place them is from the comfort of your own home, making the most of the huge amount of generous offers and free bets by betting online.
-Whichever option you choose, we’ve got all your Grand National related needs catered for at grandnational.org.uk.
+Now you have a better idea of what odds look like and how they can change, you can bet on the Grand National with confidence.
+Head to our Grand National runners page, which includes the latest betting ahead of this year’s Grand National Festival.
+Once you’ve decided on your Grand National bets, the easiest way to place them is from the comfort of your own home, making the most of generous offers and free bets by betting online.
+If you want even more information about betting on the Grand National, take a look at our complete betting guide, which is linked below.